50 Secrets to Live to 100

 Good relationships, more than money or fame, are what keep people happy throughout their lives, a Harvard study revealed.
 Another study in Personal Relationships looked at 270,000 people in nearly 100 countries with a strong link to better health in older age among those with strong friend and family connections.

-The Remedy Rx: Send a "friend request" to someone you'd like to be closer to—and meet them in person, not just online.
+The Rx: Send a "friend request" to someone you'd like to be closer to—and meet them in person, not just online.

 Cut the Gut